 The nightly booms and echoes we were hearing had nothing to do with a weather event.
 It was our own 105-mm artillery (harassment & interdiction) rounds that filled the night as we lay half-awake and alert for a different sound — the shrill** of incoming mortars.
 Although the VC were typically aiming for our helicopters, we were close enough.
 For us and a dozen others who occupied makeshift shelters, we had access to a nearby bunker.

-On my first day at Camp Radcliff, among tents, hooches, weary line soldiers, and mud sucking at my jungle boots, just about everybody I encountered was talking about one of our undermanned Cav companies that was overrun by the NVA less than two weeks ago.
+On my first day at Camp Radcliff, among tents, hooches, hard and dusty red dirt, stiffing heat and weary line soldiers on a short break from the field, just about everybody I encountered was talking about one of our undermanned Cav companies that was overrun by the NVA less than two weeks ago.

 Twenty-eight of our soldiers were killed and 87 were wounded at LZ Bird on 27 December 66.
 The six men who survived in one platoon, were saved by the firing of a beehive round; its first use in Vietnam.
 The projectile is a canister containing 8,000 fléchettes (darts) of metal fired horizontally and at ground level from a 105-mm howitzer at 1,600 feet per second that obliterates everything in its line of site.
 (A description of the battle, written by a man who was in the thick of it, Spencer Matteson, is included in Book II, Chapter V Bad Night at LZ Bird.)

-In the context of that horrific battle — the dead, the wounded, the overwhelming fear and hopelessness — my first detail at the camp, burning shit, didn’t seem so bad.
+In the context of that horrific battle — the dead, the wounded, the overwhelming fear and hopelessness — my first detail at the camp, as a honey-dipper, didn’t seem so bad.

 A fifty-five-gallon drum cut in half, two-thirds full of diesel fuel, sat below the holes in the camp’s outhouses.
 When they were about to overflow with crap, someone needed to burn it.
 That task would go to low ranking enlisted like me.